anodyne/docs/installation.md

 #### Upload Nova

 To begin installing Nova 3, you'll need to upload Nova's files to your server.
-If you're not sure how to upload files to your server, contact your host for help with this step of the process.
+If you're not sure how to upload files to your server, contact your web host for help with this step of the process.

 #### Setup the Database Connection